SpykSpartan/CG_Assignment_1/README.md

 This assignment is to deminstrate learning of course materials by making shaders from the lectures, modifying them, and describing how they work.

+There is very basic player movement using WASD and uses your mouse to look around.
+The desplay objects have a very basic rotation script on them that changes the wai the light hits it.

 Link to Elevator Pitch:
 Link to Presentation Report: